-- • • You go to a network provider to get the additio nal care. -or- T ne additional care you get t is considered "urgently needed s ervices" a and you follo w the rules f or getting this urgent care (for more info rmation ab out this, s see Section on 3.2 below).
+□You go to a network provider to get the additional care. □-or- The additional care you get is considered "urgently needed services" and you follow the rules for getting this urgent care (for more information about this, see Section 3.2 below).